 Australia’s involvement in the cruel Forced Swim Test

 A brief summary of some of the experiments in which mice have been required to undergo the forced Swim Test is set out below.
-Fortunately, two universities have already taken the enlightened step not to approve research using the forced swim test.
-Thank you to the University of Adelaide, and Griffith University.
+Fortunately, three university animal ethics committees have already taken the enlightened step not to approve research using the forced swim test.
+Thank you to the University of Adelaide, University of South Australia and Griffith University.

 The Florey Institute of Neuroscience and Mental Health, (University of Melbourne)

 For many years the Florey Institute has used mice and rats in various depression experiments.
 In one study researchers, noting that sex differences in humans are a prominent feature of the pathophysiology of psychiatric disorders, devised a study aimed at investigating the effects of ovariectomy and chronic 17β -estradiol treatment via a subcutaneous silastic implant on behaviours relevant to depression in adult female rats (2).
 Rats were observed attempting to keep swimming in the tube and were assessed for their behaviour.